 And if you’re active, there are even opportunities for hiking up Mount Etna.
 Just remember to bring appropriate climbing gear, and to follow safety directives issued by local authorities.

-Other Cultural Attractions: Trip to Catania, Italy
+Other Cultural Attractions: Trip to Catania, Sicily, Italy

 Catania is jam-packed with attractions.
 And because of that, it can be easy to miss amazing places like the Monastero dei Benedettini.
 This medieval monastery dates back to the 16th century and was once the second-largest Benedictine monastery in Europe.